aadje/VSTS-Extensions/Tasks/KuduZipDeploy/overview.md

 ## Usage

-Use a Connected ARM Service to select an App Service or a deployment slot in your Azure subscription.
+Use a Connected ARM Service to select an App Service and optional deployment slot in your Azure subscription.
-Add the path to a zip file which can be created in another task.
+Add the path to a zip file.
+The zip file can be created in your pipeline using any task or script.